Dehydration During Pregnancy

 - Frequently Asked Questions (FAQs)

-If you are pregnant, other than eating a whole range of healthy foods, you will have to drink enough water too.
+If you are pregnant, other than eating a whole range of healthy foods, you will have to drink enough water, too.
 Your doctor must have advised you to stay hydrated during pregnancy, and for good reasons, of course.
-Dehydration can be hard to detect but it can cause several health problems during pregnancy.
+Dehydration can be hard to detect, but it can cause several health problems during pregnancy.
 Yes, it can be problematic for anyone, but more so for pregnant women.
 Most cases of dehydration in pregnancy are mild, but severe cases of it can affect the health of both the mother and the baby.
 In this article, we have talked about dehydration during pregnancy, its causes, and some dehydration prevention tips, too.
 Let’s read about dehydration and pregnancy.

 What Is Dehydration?